 Bottles:

-On some older bottles, a paper label was affixed to the back of the wooden case stating in Spanish:
+In some older versions of the packaging, a paper label was affixed to the back of the wooden case, bearing a statement in Spanish that provided insight into the perfume's intricate creation process.
+The label read:

 http://www.maderasdeoriente.es/eng/eng.html